vanbreugel-lab/SplitFlowOptoTracking/README.md

 ```
 # Downloading the Data

-All data necessary to generate the analyses and figures used in the manuscript can be found at Dryad: DOI: 10.5061/dryad.x0k6djhwc.
+All data necessary to generate the analyses and figures used in the manuscript can be found at Dryad: http://datadryad.org/stash/share/hXDpmpVc06gILE47fxuhvA5gjex5lpNEZ2rrFbWVB1g
 (note: data will be made public upon publication).
 Download this data and place into the 'Data' directory in this repo.

 # Running the simulations